runwayml/learn/docs/video-tools/green-screen.md

 Now you rinse-and-repeat, creating keyframes where the current results are lacking, and then previewing the updated results.
-Depending on the amount of movement and background complexity, Green Screen may need just a pair of keyframes or one every couple of seconds.
+Depending on the amount of movement and background complexity, Green Screen may need just a pair of keyframes for the entire clip, or it may require one keyframe every few seconds.

 ## Step 3: Exporting your result